Standardizing Laravel Applications at Northwestern University

 Administrative UI

 Administrative interfaces are where developers lose the most time.
-Building CRUD screens, data tables, filters, form validation, and analytics dashboards is tedious work that provides no competitive differentiation.
-Rather than spending days building user management screens, role editors, and audit log viewers, Filament allows you to fluently build them with minimal code.
+Rather than spending days building user management screens, role editors, and audit log viewers, Filament allows us to fluently build them with minimal code.

 Isolating Bootstrap and Tailwind